-Honda CB 600 F Hornet – Louis Special Conversion
+Honda CB 600 F Hornet – Louis Special Custom Bike

 The CB 600 F, nicknamed the Hornet, is a wonderfully agile road machine with perfectly attuned engine and chassis – in other words, a typical Honda.
 What also makes it a typical Honda is that there is still some room for improvement.
 And that is quick and easy to achieve.